R3turn-Dev/TwVideoManager/docs/index.rst

-.. tools documentation master file, created by sphinx-quickstart on Tue Sep 24 15:03:44 2019.
+..
+TwVideoManager documentation master file, created by sphinx-quickstart on Tue Sep 24 19:19:09 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tools's documentation!
+TwVideoManager - Twitch Video Manager
 =================================

+TwVideoManager automatically watches & downloads the live stream into local storage, and sends to Google Drive, and then clean up local files.
+If Discord Webhook or Bot Token is provided, also notifies debugging info including storage alerts, network bottle-neck, and

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents:

-   tools

 Indices and tables